21 Cool Ice Cream Recipes for Summer

 Dom of Belleau Kitchen knows how to curry favour; salted caramel is just about one of my favourite things.
 His chocolate caramel salted popcorn ice-cream is, in his own words, food porn.
 All I know is I would love to get my hands on a bowl full of this.

-For more chocolate ice-cream inspiration, take a look at Kavey’s chocolate round up of Bloggers Scream for Ice Cream.
+For more chocolate ice-cream inspiration, head on over to my Ice Cream & Other Frozen Treats board on Pinterest.
+You could also take a look at Kavey’s chocolate round up of Bloggers Scream for Ice Cream.